AdeelH12/it-support-ticket-simulation/Ticket-3.md

 - **Start Date:** Immediate
 - **Short Description:** New starter onboarding – Yusuf Khan
 - **Full Description:**
-  Claire Walsh requested IT to onboard new Finance team member Yusuf Khan.
+  Carolina Kinlaw requested IT to onboard new Finance team member Yusuf Khan.
 The user required a full setup including login credentials and access to all standard systems used within the department.
 No account or system access had been provisioned yet.

 - **Category/Subcategory:** Access Management / New Hire
 - **Priority:** 3 – Moderate